 When revising your business plan, it might be helpful to work with a consultant or trusted colleague to add extra perspective.
 There may be things you know about your practice that aren’t explicitly clear to an outside eye!
 By having another person involved in the process, you’ll ensure that your business plan makes sense and follows whichever business model you chose.

-Many businesses host annual reviews for their employees at the start of the year.
+Many businesses host annual reviews for their employees at the start or end of the year.
 This is a time to review each therapist’s work and offer feedback.
 It can also be a time to check in with each member on your team about how they feel about their workload.

 By asking your team about their client census, you’ll be able to gauge if your practice should continue to add clients or take a break from admitting new clients.
 Avoiding clinician burnout is perhaps one of the most important ways to sustain your business.
 If a therapist starts to feel overwhelmed or disconnected from their work, it negatively impacts their clients and the practice as a whole.
 Incorporate questions about caseload and comfort levels into your annual reviews, or use one-on-ones to check in about how each person is doing.

-Another great way of avoiding burnout is taking time off!
+Another great way of avoiding private practice burnout is taking time off!
 Even as the owner of the practice, taking a break from the office or from the workload is important to do at least once a year.
 Allowing yourself space to set your work aside will give you the breather you deserve and time to recharge!

 You may consider asking another member of your team to take on some of the key responsibilities that cannot wait while you’re away from your office, or you could hire a temporary assistant.
 Having a high amount of responsibility can feel daunting to let go of (even for a few days!), but your business will definitely benefit when you return from your vacation with a clear, relaxed mind.